pshkl/learngit/readme.txt

-git is a version contronl system git is free softwore
+git is a distributed version contronl system. git is free softwore.